Managing your cravings

-Cigarettes contain nicotine, which is a highly addictive.
-When you stop smoking‚ your body has to get used to not having nicotine and you may experience temporary withdrawal symptoms.
+Tobacco contains a highly addictive drug called nicotine.
+When you stop smoking you may experience temporary withdrawal symptoms.
 These can be uncomfortable but it is important for you to understand that what you are going through is actually a positive thing.
 These symptoms don't last for long and your body is getting better.

 Help and advice

-In addition to nicotine cravings, reminders in your day-to-day activities about when you used to smoke may trigger you to smoke.
-Triggers are the moods, feelings, places, or things you do in your daily life that result in your desire to smoke.
+In addition to nicotine cravings, triggers in your day-to-day activities may remind you of when you used to smoke.
+Triggers could be moods, feelings, places or things you do in your daily life that result in an increased desire to smoke.

 Some common triggers may include:

 - being around smokers

 - drinking alcohol